 The Internet of Things

-Increasingly, software is playing an important role in products that have previously been hardware-only, such as refrigerators, or had nothing to do with technology, such as clothing.
+Increasingly, product roadmap management software is playing an important role in products that have previously been hardware-only, such as refrigerators, or had nothing to do with technology, such as clothing.
 In fact, the global Internet of Things (IoT) market is expected to reach a value of USD 1.4 Trillion by 2026, up from USD 761 Billion in 2020 during the forecast period (2021-2026)8.
 More and more products now have chips in them that contain software or connect to software.
 Commonplace devices gather vast amounts of data, much of which can and should be used to make better decisions about future products a manufacturer will be investing in.
 Usage data and how the users interact with the product is essential information for product teams to decide which features need enhancements, and which should be deprecated or replaced.

 Technology as a catalyst for change